PietroNoto/Computation-Intelligence-2022-23/Lab2/README.md

 <p>
 I noticed that the lower the fitness (sum of ones of a genome) the closer the individual is to the optimum, because fewer lists from the dictionary are selected.
 That's why I changed genetic_algorithm.py::line64 reverse sort from True to False, this way I get individuals with lowest fitness first.
-Additionally, I preferred not to trim the population because of massive amount of duplicates that kill potential wipe out potentially good individuals.
+Additionally, I preferred not to trim the population because of massive amount of duplicates that wipe out potentially good individuals.
 Therefore, I applied a duplicate removal task afterwards, once the population has been created.
 </p>